 So you need to run it from a different computer that is authorized to SSH

-into the relay VM.
+into the relayer VM.

-- Open SSH to the relay VM.
+- Open SSH to the relayer VM.

-- Download the relay configuration files.
+- Download the relayer configuration files.

-- Press Ctrl-O and then Enter to save the modified file.
+Press Ctrl-O and then Enter to save the modified file.

-- Press Ctrl-X to exit.
+Press Ctrl-X to exit.

-Parameter Value HOST Your host name baseRelayFee The base fee that your relay will charge pctRelayFee The percent fee that your relay will charge versionRegistryAddress The address for the version registry on the network you are using.
-See this list. ethereumNodeUrl The URL to a node on the network you wish to use.
+Parameter Value relayHubAddress The address for the RelayHub on the network you are using.
+See this list. managerStakeTokenAddress The address for the ERC-20 token used for stake on the network you are using.
+See this list. ownerAddress The owner account that will be used by relayer-register, below ethereumNodeUrl The URL to a node on the network you wish to use.
 If you do not know what to put here, get a free Infura account (opens new window), create a project, and look at KEYS > ENDPOINTS for your network.
 Use the endpoint that starts with https://

-- Download and run the docker images
+Download and run the docker images

-- When you see this line it means the setup is done.
+When you see this line it means the setup is done.
 You can close the SSH window.